-Pupil transportation management policies should be developed cooperatively by administrators and transportation personnel.
-Policies should be designed to ensure the safety and welfare of all school bus passengers and shall include:
+Pupil transportation management policies and procedures shall be developed cooperatively by administrators and transportation personnel.
+Policies and procedures shall be designed to ensure the safety and welfare of all school bus passengers and shall include the following:

 (A) The school bus driver's authority and/or responsibility to maintain control of the pupils.